atetheone/atetheone/README.md

 # 👋 Hi, I’m Até Tougué Aristide

- - I'm a student in Master of Science in Software Engineering and IT Systems at the Higher Polytechnic School of Dakar
- - I'm currently learning Spring Boot
+I am a Master of Science student specializing in Software Engineering and IT Systems at the Higher Polytechnic School of Dakar.
+Currently, I'm diving deep into Spring Boot as I gear up for an exciting and challenging new project.
+I'm always open to collaboration opportunities.
- - And I'm about to start a new project that will be quite challenging
- - Open for collabs

-## Technologies and languages I've learnt so far
+## Technologies and Languages I've Learned
 - HTML & CSS
 - JavaScript
 - Bootstrap